primer3-org/primer3/README.txt

 PRIMER_LOWERCASE_MASKING (int, default 0)

 This option allows for intelligent design of primers in sequence in which masked regions (for example repeat-masked regions) are lower-cased.
+(New in v.
+1.1.0, added by Maido Remm and Triinu Koressaar)

 A value of 1 directs primer3 to reject primers overlapping lowercase a base exactly at the 3' end.